rupalkhilari/genome-designer/extensions/README.md

 This directory is for local extensions only.
 By default, they will not automatically be installed.
 Extensions that are accessible to the server should be listed in `/server/extensions/package.json` and will be installed using npm.
 Extensions in this folder will only be accessible if listed in that manifest.

+### Install extensions

+In general, extensions listed in `/server/extensions/package.json` and are installed using `npm run install-extensions`.
+This will install packages, which are assumed to be already build.
+We make no guarantees that all package dependencies will be installed.

+If you are developing locally, you may list packages with relative paths, as allowed by NPM in `package.json`.
+You may wish to use `npm link` while you are developing (see below).

 ### Tips

 ##### `npm link`